ishu-yash/assessment-flow-md-file/LevelOps: Templates Flow.md

  3. User is presented with a table which has following four columns:
     - **Name :**
 	    - On clicking any cell user is navigated to [http://localhost:3000/#/admin/templates/assessment-templates/edit?questionnaire={id}](http://localhost:3000/#/admin/templates/assessment-templates/edit).
 Here **id** is the id of clicked assessment template.
-	    - On the current
-	    - On the current open page,  user can add more sections by clicking **Add Section** button on the left provided **Section Column**.
-On clicking the button a new section is created to which user can provide **Title**, **Description** and **Add questions** to your section .
-On selecting answer type from the list opened on clicking add question button provided at bottom of right provided **Section Edit Column**, a **Edit Question Modal**  opens for editing question.
-On clicking **Ok** button new question is added to the section.
-User can also **Delete** or **Edit** newly created question by clicking on the three vertical dots provided at the top right corner of each question.
+	    - On the current open page, user can edit the template by adding more sections to it.
+Each section can have any number of questions.

          - Once, user has added all the sections, user can save the assessment template by clicking **Save** button which navigates the user back to [http://localhost:3000/#/admin/templates/assessment-templates](http://localhost:3000/#/admin/templates/assessment-templates) or can edit assessment settings by clicking **Settings** button  which opens **Assessment Template Settings** modal .
 This modal allows user to set **Name** of assessment template, select **Knowledge Base** from the knowledge base list, select **Tags** from tags list and toggle **Risk Scoring Enabled**.
 On clicking **Ok** button new settings are added.
 User can also export the selected assessment template by clicking on **Export** button.
      - **Updated on :** This column gives date of last updation.
      - **Tags :** This column gives info about tags added to the assessment.